-- Promises I am fully committed to keep; You can count on me.
+- Promises I am fully committed to keeping; You can count on me.

-- If I am unable to keep my promise, I can renegotiate my original promise
+- If I cannot keep my promise, I can renegotiate my original promise

 2. Shallow Promises

-- Look like a strong promise, but an unspoken condition exists.
+- Look like a firm promise, but an unspoken condition exists.